-Students may obtain advisement forms for their major and sample four-year program plans from the SBPA Office.
+Students may obtain advisement forms for their major and sample four-year program plans from the SBPA Office or via the UOG Website.
 These forms should be completed prior to meeting with an advisor.

 Listed below are the SBPA faculty advisement liaisons for all SBPA major and minor programs.
 Students should contact one of the liaisons in their declared major or minor and request assignment to an advisor in that field.